 What is a Table Saw?

-Let’s take a look at what are the table saws and why they may be useful for your woodworking needs.
+Let’s take a look at what table saws are and why they may be useful for your woodworking needs.
 The traditional circular saws have been around for some time and were first designed to cut timber more efficiently.
-Well, the table saws are designed of the concept of a circular saw, mounted onto a usually metal work surface.
+Well, the table saws are designed on the concept of a circular saw, mounted onto a usually metal work surface.
 The blade is then moved up and down to decrease or increase the cut depth.
 The first table saw is believed to be patented by Englishman Samuel Miller in the United States in 1777.

 Probably most important in the article in comparison to other saws we reviewed in the past, one must be very safe while operating these.